bigfatbrowncat/noflicker_directx_window/README.md

 >
 >Be warned: I've read bug reports of capture software not working with DirectComposition.
 It sounds like there are workarounds, though, so it's probably just a matter of software catching up and becoming DirectComposition-aware.

+## Known Issues

-Although, the application claims that it never flickers, alas, I managed to find a system (a Chinese laptop with i7-1195G7 + integrated GPU + Windows 10 aboard) on which it slightly flickers on resize.
-But it seems to be an unfortunate GPU/drivers behaviour which Intel is famous for...</td>
+Although, the application claims that it never flickers, alas, on some laptops it still flickers a bit.

+The configuration that needed to be fixed specifically was: i7-1195G7 + integrated GPU + Windows 10 aboard.

+It seems to be an unfortunate GPU/drivers behaviour which Intel is infamous for.
+The synchronization of Direct3D apparently is slightly broken on this configuration and the resizing flickers due to a race condition somewhere between Direct3D and the GPU driver.
+There is no way (that I could find) to fix this directly, but there is a workaround that reduces the impact.

+This workaround is represented by two functions: `D3DContextBase::lookForIntelOutput()` and `D3DContextBase::syncIntelOutput()`.
+The first one finds the intel GPU in the system, the second one waits for a VBlank on this GPU.
+It should be called in a proper place (between the redrawing and the `swapChain->Present()` call).

+This small workaround doesn't affect any discrete GPU-based systems in any way, but reduces the probability of flicker on the Intel iGPU from 30-50% to less than 1%.
+Sad, but true, it can't fix the issue completely.

+Especially, the problem is still visible on multidisplay systems, when the window is shown partially on one screen, partially on another.
+Luckily, this is a really rare use case.

+Anyway, any solution to this issue is always welcome in this repo as a Pull Request!